EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 The first parameter defines the font size and the second parameter defines the line space which will be explained in *2.1.8 Line Space*.

-There are some simple declaration command provided to change the font size.
+There are some simple declaration commands provided to change the font size.

 | | | | |
 | --- | --- | --- | --- |